Find out more about what Living Well can do for you throughout your cancer journey.

 Living Well promotes scientifically validated behavioural change interventions that help cancer patients follow their treatment, enjoy a healthier lifestyle and improve their quality of life.

-Despite major advances in cancer treatment, many patients continue to experience significant distress.
-We need to offer patients help before their psychological concerns reach crisis stage, as this may negatively affect their overall recovery and response to treatment.
+Despite major advances in overall cancer treatment, many patients continue to experience significant distress.
+We need to offer them help before their psychological concerns reach the crisis stage, as this may negatively affect their overall recovery and response to treatment.

 We are a MedTech company that develops and brings digital solutions to market for oncology patients.
 Our products are ground-breaking in the field of psycho-oncology and offer comprehensive assistance during and after treatment.
 Psycho-oncological support is crucially important as it not only improves mental health, but also has a positive impact on the patients’ quality of life.
 By combining world-leading expertise in medicine and technology, our interdisciplinary team sets new standards in the industry.

 We have developed a portfolio of digital health care medical products that covers the entirety of the behavioral treatment needs of cancer patients.